-Philippines (Republic of the Philippines) has a Bicameral parliament with the use of voluntary party quotas.
+Philippines (Republic of the Philippines) has a Bicameral parliament with the use of voluntary party quotas and legislated quotas at the sub-national level.
 85 of 304 (28%) seats in the Kapulungan Ng Mga Kinatawan / House of Representatives are held by women.

 At a glance